Vice President Pence plans California fundraising visit

 LOS ANGELES (AP) - Vice President Mike Pence is scheduled to arrive in California this weekend for a fundraising trip in a state that overwhelmingly rejected his boss.

-Pence was set to arrive in Los Angeles on Sunday for an evening reception.
+Pence was set to visit Los Angeles on Sunday for an evening reception.
 He was planning to raise money and talk about tax reform during a three-day trip in the state.

 Pence was in Las Vegas on Saturday.
 He spoke at an afternoon prayer service honoring the 58 victims killed last Sunday in the worst mass shooting in modern U.S. history.